(Professional Installation Required)

 WARNING!
 This product is not designed for use in a fail-safe manner.
 Using the product in a fail-safe manner may result in loss of vehicle control, accident, and/or serious injury.

 WARNING!
-Never install a circuit interrupt on any circuit that may interfere with the safe operation of a vehicle or cause the engine to stop while the vehicle is in motion — in particular, fuel and ignition circuits.
+Never install a circuit interrupt on any circuit that may interfere with the safe operation of a vehicle or cause the engine to stop while the vehicle is in motion — in particular, the circuits controlling the fuel lines.
 Integration of this product into vehicle systems requires professional installation by a licensed automotive electrician/mechanic who is thoroughly familiar with any circuits involved.
 Incorrect installation can cause unexpected loss of engine, fuel, or other critical vehicle systems — leads to loss of vehicle control, accidents, and serious injury.